Elmsley Count by Alex Elmsley

 CardMechanic says...

-The Elmsley Count is a false count used to conceal the third card in a packet, making the trick appear more deceptive.
+The Elmsley Count is a false count used to conceal the third card in a five-card packet, making the trick appear more deceptive.

 magicorthodoxy says...